zafar-saleem/timeoff-app/README.md

 ![Screenshot](screenshots/Past.png)

 ### View most important data right on home page
-You want to see minimalist and amazing dashboard.
+You want to see minimalistic and amazing dashboard.
 On dashboard you can view all the required information you need.
 ![Screenshot](screenshots/dashboard.png)

 ### Finding and searching employees can never be so easy.